 Skip to content

-GDPR, Encryption, and Right of Erasure
+GDPR, Data Encryption, and Right of Erasure

 The European General Data Protection Regulation (GDPR) has transformed the way businesses think about protecting private data - not just in the EU, but worldwide.
 Organizations of all sizes and types, and cloud service providers small and large, must adjust to the notion that people now fully own information about themselves.
-I recently sat down with Patrick Townsend, Founder and CEO of Townsend Security, a company that specializes in encryption and key management, to discuss GDPR, the right of erasure (also known as the right to be forgotten), and how to avoid bad key management practices that will result in GDPR compliance failures.
+I recently sat down with Patrick Townsend, Founder and CEO of Townsend Security, a company that specializes in data encryption and key management, to discuss GDPR, the right of erasure (also known as the right to be forgotten), and how to avoid bad key management practices that will result in GDPR compliance failures.

 Hi Patrick.
 GDPR is a pretty serious compliance regulation that requires major changes to IT systems and the way organizations relate to their customers, employees, and external partners.
 It is hard to overstate the impact of the regulation.